-The University of Massachusetts Lowell String Project is a vanguard music education and community engagement initiative housed in the UMass Lowell Department of Music that provides music instruction to students from the Merrimack Valley.
+The UMass Lowell String Project is a vanguard music education and community engagement initiative housed in the Department of Music that provides music instruction to K-12 students from the Merrimack Valley.
 While learning to play string instruments, students discover how music can build positive relationships with their peers and within the community.

-The String Project is a member of the National String Project Consortium, which is composed of 42 other String Projects located at major universities around the country.
+The String Project is a member of the National String Project Consortium, which is composed of over 40 other String Projects located at major universities around the country.